Climbing Mt. Blanc – Guest Interview & Jöttnar Kit List

 HC: “Why did you decide to stay with Hunter Chalets instead of staying in Chamonix?”

-G: Having skied throughout the Alps, Morzine is by far and away my favorite resort.
+G: Having skied throughout the Alps, Morzine is by far and away my favourite resort.
 Not only for the skiing conditions but also for the village feel, restaurants and bars and other activities available so I wanted to see what it was like in the summer.
 Having done some research I found that not only is the weather great but there is also a lot to do.
 As we travelled in a group of various ages and interests it really was a perfect location.
 The lake is great place to relax and sunbathe, while the more adventurous in the group did some white water rafting with Frogs Rafting, again organized by Hunter Chalets.
 It was important for me to know that my family would be in good hands whilst I was on the climb and with the resort driver service and concierge on call they were able to get around town easily and the concierge booked all of their activities for them.
 The accommodation was also important to us as we wanted to have a garden to make the most of the fantastic weather.
-We made a lot of use of the outside space in the chalet by barbequing most evenings and using the hot tub…especially after my climb!
+We made a lot of use of the outside space in the chalet by barbequing most evenings and using the hot tub…especially after climbing Mt.
+Blanc!

 If you are interested in staying with Hunter Chalets for summer or winter holidays, contact us today on +44 20 3745 3452 or email@example.com